 This would be considered plagiarism.
 This will not be tolerated by BBS or the IB.
 Students' work must use the proper citation format if they are using work that is not their own.
-All works go through turnitin.com to check for plagiarism.
+All works go through turnitin.com and other electronic platforms/engines to check for plagiarism.